 The 7th floor lab was a place that I discovered when my academic career was just beginning, and one I relied on throughout, so I guess it is only fitting that it was finally shut down during my last semester at Simon Fraser University.

-For a tiny snippet of history, click here for an archived version of the SFU Labs & Locations page listing HCC7050.
+For a snippet of history, check out this archived version of the SFU Labs & Locations page listing HCC7050.